Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 regular intervals (specified by the `summary_freq` option).
 The saved statistics are grouped by the `run-id` value so you should assign a unique id to each training run if you plan to view the statistics.
-You can view these statistics using TensorBoard during or after training by running the following command (from the ML-Agents python directory):
+You can view these statistics using TensorBoard during or after training by running the following command:

 ```sh
 tensorboard --logdir=summaries